Citation, DOI, disclosures and article data

 At the time the article was created Trent Orton had no recorded disclosures.View Trent Orton's current disclosures

-Brain metastases are estimated to account for approximately 25-50% of intracranial tumors in hospitalised patients.
-Due to great variation in imaging appearances, these metastases present a common diagnostic challenge which can importantly affect the management approach for individual patients.
+Brain metastases are estimated to account for approximately 25-50% of intracranial tumors in hospitalized patients.
+Due to great variation in imaging appearances, these metastases present a common diagnostic challenge that can importantly affect the management approach for individual patients.

 This article will discuss metastatic lesions affecting both the cerebrum, the cerebellum and the brainstem parenchyma.
 For other intracranial metastatic locations, please refer to the main article on intracranial metastases.

 The term brain technically includes the cerebrum, the cerebellum and the brainstem.
 As the cerebrum corresponds to the majority of the brain volume and thus receives most of its blood supply, it is more common for metastatic lesions to appear in the cerebral parenchyma.
 Consequently, the term "cerebral metastases" is a synonym for "brain metastases".